dehesa/CodableCSV/README.md

 -   `bufferingStrategy` (default `.keepAll`) controls the behavior of `KeyedDecodingContainer`s.

-    Selecting a buffering strategy affects the the decoding performance and the amount of memory used during the process.
+    Selecting a buffering strategy affects the decoding performance and the amount of memory used during the process.
 For more information check this README's [Tips using `Codable`](#Tips-using-codable) section and the [`Strategy.DecodingBuffer` definition](sources/Codable/Decodable/DecodingStrategy.swift).

 The configuration values can be set during `CSVDecoder` initialization or at any point before the `decode` function is called.